Variable ADAF disk as the origin of Changing-Look AGN: Summary and Discussions

 \section{Summary and Discussions}

-The variable ADAF disk model successfully accounts for a range of observational phenomena in X-ray binary systems~\citep{Xu2026a}, and appears capable of explaining most CL-AGN phenomena as well.
-The CL-AGNs exhibit a limited range of ADAF variability compared to black hole XRBs, where cycles of X-ray bursts and decays span the full range of ADAF size variations.
-In this framework, CO-AGN and CS-AGN represent two manifestations of the same CL-AGN phenomena, driven by variability in the ADAF size.
-PS and CSS radio sources are considered as young AGNs or transient sources~\citep{Odea1998}, or interpreted as small to intermediate sized ADAF.
-Together, PS, CSS, and CL-AGN may introduce a temporal dimension to the existing orientation-based AGN unification model~\citep{Antonucci1993,Urry1995}, offering a more comprehensive picture of AGN.
+The variable ADAF disk model successfully accounts for a range of observational phenomena in X-ray binary systems~\citep{Xu2026a} and appears capable of explaining most CL-AGN phenomena as well.
+Owing to the large difference in central black hole mass, XRBs evolve more rapidly than AGNs.
+Compared to black hole XRBs where cycles of X-ray bursts and decays typically span the full range of ADAF size variations, CL-AGNs exhibit a more limited range of ADAF variability.

+We use the parameter $\eta$ introduced in \citep{Xu2026a} to discuss, in a semi-quantitative manner, the variability of the ADAF disk size, changes in the $N_H$ column density, obscuration by outflows, correlated fluxes between X-ray, UV, and optical continua, the turn-on and turn-off of broad emission lines, radio jet formation, and the true accretion rate for different types of change-look AGNs.
+We find that Type~1, Type~2, and radio-loud AGNs are fundamentally governed by the $\eta$ parameter, ranging from small ($\sim 0.1$) to intermediate ($\sim0.4$) to larger ($\sim 0.9$) values.

+In this framework, CO-AGNs and CS-AGNs represent two manifestations of the same CL-AGN phenomenon, driven by variability in the ADAF size (or the $\eta$ parameter).
+CO-AGNs occur mostly in the range $0.4<\eta<0.7$, where outflows are most frequent, whereas CS-AGNs can occur at any $\eta$ value provided that some instability takes place.
+We note that \citet{Sniegowska2020} proposed a toy model similar to ours, using the classic ADAF from \citet{Narayan1994} for the repeating CS-AGNs NGC~1566, NGC~4151, and NGC~5548.
+The ADAF in \citet{Narayan1994} is optically thin, whereas the one in this work is optically thick.
+There are also many other differences between these two ADAFs \citep{Xu2026a,Xu2026b}.

+We did not discuss in detail the role of the central black hole mass in this work (but see discussion on GSN~069), but it surely plays an important role in the evolution of CL-AGNs.
+The more/less massive the central black hole, the larger/smaller the inner radius of the disk, and the lower/higher the typical disk temperature.
+The peak wavelength of the big blue bump may shift to longer/shorter wavelength, which will certainly change some behaviors of CL-AGNs.

+PS and CSS radio sources are considered as young AGNs or transient sources~\citep{Odea1998}, and are regarded as AGNs with $\eta$ values around 0.6–0.8 in this work.

+Numerous works have been devoted to the unification model of various AGN types (including blazars, which we did not discuss here) based on orientation effects~\citep{Antonucci1993,Urry1995}.
+It is evident that the size of the ADAF disk (or the $\eta$ parameter) also plays an important role in the unification scenario.

-While the variable ADAF disk model appears successful in explaining phenomena in both X-ray binaries and CL-AGNs, the trigger for ADAF variability remains poorly understood.
-The range of sizes that an ADAF can attain or vary across is also unclear.
-The critical ADAF size required to transform the outflow into a jet still requires investigation.
-The relative size of the ADAF is a key parameter governing jet formation, accretion rate, and outflows.
+Although the variable ADAF disk model appears successful in explaining phenomena in both X-ray binaries and changing-look AGNs, the trigger for ADAF variability remains poorly understood.
+In this work, only semi-analytical and semi-quantitative analyses have been discussed.
 Further theoretical and observational studies are urgently needed.